DIY: Make Your Own Bike Wheel Wreath

 Meet the Artist: Kellie Muddiman

 Kellie spends her days working a high-stress job as a Cardiac Specialist and finds relief by riding her mountain bike when she can and busting out the welder in her garage.
-Kellie makes everything from jewelry to elaborate chandeliers out used bike parts.
+Kellie makes everything from jewelry to elaborate chandeliers out of used bike parts.
 The art she makes can truly be described as upcycled masterpieces, as most of the materials she works with have been donated from local bike shops.
 She will give the mechanics a bin to place unwanted parts in and goes around collecting them every-so-often.
 As a thank you for the donations, you can see her beautiful bike wheel wreaths, bike ornaments and other sculptures proudly displayed at bike shops surrounding Charlotte, North Carolina.
-Discover more of Kellie's art on Facebook and The Painted Sproket online.

 Kellie is pictured with one of her favorite pieces of holiday bike art.
 Below you can see some close-ups of this masterpiece.